GilesStrong/lumin/README.md

 # LUMIN: Lumin Unifies Many Improvements for Networks
 LUMIN aims to become a deep-learning and data-analysis ecosystem for High-Energy Physics, and perhaps other scientific domains in the future.
-Similar to [Keras](https://keras.io/) and [fastai](https://github.com/fastai/fastai) it is a wrapper framework for a graph computation library (PyTorch), but includes many useful functions to handle domain-speciifc requirements and problems.
+Similar to [Keras](https://keras.io/) and [fastai](https://github.com/fastai/fastai) it is a wrapper framework for a graph computation library (PyTorch), but includes many useful functions to handle domain-specific requirements and problems.
 It also intends to provide easy access to to state-of-the-art methods, but still be flexible enough for users to inherit from base classes and override methods to meet their own demands.

 ## Distinguishing Characteristics
 ### Data objects